EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Transmission of application defined extensions.

-EDHOC is designed with the intention to encrypts and integrity protect as much information as possible, furthermore, all symmetric keys are derived using as much previous information as possible.
-EDHOC is furthermore designed to be as lightweight as possible, in terms of message sizes, processing, and the ability to reuse already existing CBOR and COSE libraries.
+EDHOC is designed to encrypt and integrity protect as much information as possible, and all symmetric keys are derived using as much previous information as possible.
+EDHOC is furthermore designed to be as compact and lightweight as possible, in terms of message sizes, processing, and the ability to reuse already existing CBOR and COSE libraries.
+EDHOC does not put any requirement on the lower layers and can therefore be used in environments without IP.

 This paper is organized as follows: {{general}} specifies general aspects of EDHOC, including formatting of the ephemeral public keys and key derivation, {{asym}} specifies EDHOC with asymmetric authentication, {{sym}} specifies EDHOC with symmetric authentication, and {{examples}} provides a wealth of test vectors to ease implementation and ensure interoperability.